 Most installations in industrial plants and factories use single omni-directional antennas.
-Installations can suffer from "

-multi-path fading" effects where multiple reflected radio signals adversely affect the signal strength.
-This can be checked by moving the antenna a short distance (10 cm or 4 inches) - if the signal increases significantly then there are multi-path effects.
+Installations can suffer from "multi-path fading" effects where multiple reflected radio signals adversely affect the signal strength.
+This can be checked by moving the antenna a short distance (10cm or 4 inches) - if the signal increases significantly then there are multi-path effects.

 In a "static" installation, where the radio path is not changing, moving an antenna to the position of maximum signal solves this problem.
-However where the radio path changes because the BU-245U-E is mounted on moving equipment, or if there is moving equipment in the area, then the solution is to use two antennas.
+However where the radio path changes because the BU-945U-E is mounted on moving equipment, or if there is moving equipment in the area, then the solution is to use two antennas.
 Because the two connectors are separated, the RF signal at each connector will be different in the presence of multi-path fading.
-The BU-245U-E unit will automatically select the higher RF signal provided RX diversity has been enabled on radio config page.
+The BU-945U-E unit will automatically select the higher RF signal.

-Note that directional antennas are not normally used in plant and factory installations.
+Generally directional antennas are not normally used in plant and factory installations unless required for increased signal level.